-Aiden receives educational funds from school and we use it on educational toys, STEM (science, technology, engineering, and mathematics) toys, writing materials (crayons, pencils, books) and art supplies such as (dab and dot markers, paint) etc.
+Some of the things I’ve purchased for Aiden are educational toys, STEM (science, technology, engineering, and mathematics) toys, writing materials (crayons, pencils, books) and art supplies such as (dab and dot markers, paint) etc.

-Click below to see detailed lists of what I ordered with our educational funds as well as other educational toys we have at home:
+Click below to see detailed lists of what I ordered as well as other educational toys we have at home:

-The best Kindergarten homeschool curriculum should be fun and consist of lots of indoor and outdoor play time.
-At this age, play is the most important thing for children and that should really be the focus.
+The best homeschool curriculum should be fun and consist of lots of indoor and outdoor play time.
+At this age, nd every age really, play is the most important thing for children and that should really be the focus.

 Even though the kids are unschooled, my job as a parent is to make sure they have access to the tools that’ll keep them interested and engaged in learning.